Bugatti1982/Car-Finder/README.md

 	* Brandi will lean in and write markdown

-	* Brandi will assist with Bee on the vision and look of website as well as the development of the front end stuff
+	* Brandi will assist with Bee on the vision and front end

    * Brandi will also be taking production notes to keep us on task and have a good timeline